dojo/site/content/blog/en/introduction-to-testing-with-dojo.md

 We can continue testing against our base assertion.
 In our assertion template, we add an `assertion-key` property to the node so that we can update the template for additional test scenarios.

 The second test scenario of the `Profile` widget is to pass the `username` property, so we need to add a new assertion template.
 This could be created like the `baseAssertion` and for this example would not require much effort to create and maintain.
 However, as widgets grow in complexity, this would quickly become unmanageable.
-Instead the `assertionTemplate` [API](https://dojo.io/learn/testing/assertion-templates) can be used to factory an updated template.
+Instead the `assertionTemplate` [API](https://dojo.io/learn/testing/assertion-templates) can be used to create a new template reflecting the updates required.

 > src/tests/unit/widgets/Profile.tsx